jbelart/MM_Historical/README.md

 # MM_Historical
 Scripts for processing scanned aerial photographs.
 The core of these tools lays on the MicMac software, but other dependencies are needed for a straight-forward pipeline.

+Two cases are presented:

+exampleXXX.sh: Case where we have scanned

 Dependencies:

 MicMac (https://micmac.ensg.eu/)